 Winter Park Fish Company

 The Winter Park Fish Company isn't near any of the visitor areas.
-It's not even on a main road.
-Perhaps that's a good thing, because it's a tiny little place with maybe half a dozen hard wood tables and a few bar stools.
+It's not even on the main road.
+Perhaps that's a good thing because it's a tiny little place with maybe half a dozen hardwood tables and a few bar stools.

 This is the place you can visit dressed down and fit right in with everyone else.
 Check out our review for more details.

 The Chains Who Started in Orlando